agastyav/Sasquatch/Writeup.md

 - Keno
 - Blackjack 2.0

-For the slot machine, it works by...
+The slot machine works by...

 Blackjack (python), works by